 What is an ANC?

-ANC is an abbreviation for the Alaska Native Corporations formed under ANCSA.
-There are now 13 regional corporations and more than 200 Alaska Native village corporations.
+ANC is an abbreviation for the Alaska Native Corporation, which are corporations formed under ANCSA.
+There are now 12 regional corporations and more than 200 Alaska Native village corporations.

 As a government agency, what is the advantage of contracting with an Alaska Native Corporation (ANC)?